catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 This tutorial assumes a number of things:

-* You are familiar with Docker and its use case and wish to make use of Catalyst Cloud compute instances to run Docker Engines
+* You are familiar with Docker and its use case and wish to make use of Sky TV compute instances to run Docker Engines
 * You already have Docker installed on your machine
-* You are familiar with basic usage of the Catalyst Cloud (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
+* You are familiar with basic usage of the Sky TV (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
 * You have a single private network and subnet within your project